Zapkid/Vicarius-Selenium-Java-Demo/README.md

 # Vicarius.io Selenium Java Testing Demo

 ## Introduction
-This project demonstrates UI & functionality testing of the Vicarius.io website using Selenium, TestNG, and Allure frameworks.The project is built using the Page Object Model (POM) design pattern for maintainable and scalable test automation.
+This project demonstrates UI & functionality testing of the Vicarius.io website using Selenium, TestNG, and Allure frameworks.
+The project is built using the Page Object Model (POM) design pattern for maintainable and scalable test automation.

 The framework includes the following layers: